alex/what-happens-when/README.rst

 * Since the hostname is ``google.com`` there won't be any, but if there were the browser would apply `Punycode`_ encoding to the hostname portion of the URL.
+  To ensure that the URL is valid and can be used to request resources from a server then, there is need to Convert non ASCII Unicode characters in the hostname.
+If the hostname (usually part of the URL) contains non-ASCII Unicode characters, the browser applies Punycode encoding to make it conform to standard URL encoding rules.

 Check HSTS list
 ---------------